-- Blue lines between 0 to 25 indicate resting state
+- Blue lines between 0 to 25 indicate the resting state

-- Light yellow lines between 26 to 50 indicates low stress
+- Light yellow lines between 26 to 50 indicate low stress

-- Medium yellow lines between 51 to 75 suggests medium stress
+- Medium yellow lines between 51 to 75 suggest medium stress

-- Dark yellow lines between 76 to 100 indicates high stress
+- Dark yellow lines between 76 to 100 indicate high stress

 For example, you may notice different stress score numbers between the week and the weekend.
 All the graphs and charts are available in the Garmin Connect App.